jroth01/Rhetoric/README.md

 # Running the Demo Locally

-Run npm install
+1. Run npm install

-Type node index.js
+2. Type node index.js

-View localhost:5000
+3. View localhost:5000 in Chrome

-Allow access to your browser's microphone
+4. Allow access to your browser's microphone

 Begin speaking and the app will translate your speech to text.
 When you take a significant pause or finish speaking, the app will perform analysis on